-The United States Diplomacy Center is the country’s first museum and education center dedicated to telling the story of American diplomacy.
+The National Museum of American Diplomacy (NMAD) is the country’s first museum and education center dedicated to telling the story of American diplomacy.
 It will focus on diplomacy’s role in promoting our national security, prosperity, and global leadership.
 Visitors can explore what diplomacy is, who does it, and how it has impacted American lives throughout history.

-The Diplomacy Center is non-partisan.
+The National Museum of American Diplomacy is non-partisan.
 It is made possible through public-private partnerships, including one with the Diplomacy Center Foundation.
 The non-profit Foundation is leading a capital campaign to secure funds to expand and complete the museum.

 Mary Kane, Director

-Mary D. Kane became the Director of the United States Diplomacy Center in April 2018.
+Mary D. Kane became the Director of the National Museum of American Diplomacy in April 2018.
 She brings a wealth of public and private sector experience to the project, having served as President and CEO of Sister Cities International.

 Hilary Brandt, Deputy Director

-Hilary Brandt is the Deputy Director for Management at the United States Diplomacy Center.
+Hilary Brandt is the Deputy Director for Management at the National Museum of American Diplomacy.
 She oversees the Center’s budget, contracting, strategic planning, technology, and communications.

 Jane Carpenter-Rock, Deputy Director

-Jane Carpenter-Rock joined the U.S. Diplomacy Center in July 2018 as Deputy Director for Museum Content.
+Jane Carpenter-Rock joined the National Museum of American Diplomacy in July 2018 as Deputy Director for Museum Content.
 She was previously Deputy Director in the Office of Public Diplomacy and Public Affairs in the Bureau of African Affairs.

 Letters of Endorsement

-The United States Diplomacy Center continues to receive support from the highest levels of leadership at the U.S. Department of State.
+The National Museum of American Diplomacy continues to receive support from the highest levels of leadership at the U.S. Department of State.

 Secretary of State Mike Pompeo